privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 The Bidding service can only respond to requests from a `BuyerFrontEnd` service, and periodically fetches private keys from Key Management Systems;
 other than doesn't have outbound network access.
-The proposal is that code blobs required for bidding is read at startup by Bidding service and periodically Adtech can push the code to the service at run time without disrupting the service; a pull model is not allowed at this point but we would like to seek feedback about this from Adtechs.
+Code blobs required for bidding will be pulled from Cloud Storage (eg. S3 / Blobstore) instance in the private VPC network as Bidding service and cached.
+The code is prefetched, updated and cached periodically.

 For every bidding request, the service executes buyer owned bidding code written in JavaScript and / or WebAssembly (WASM) in a V8 sandbox instance within a TEE.
-All input and output (such as logging, file access, and disk access) are disabled, and the service has no network or storage access.
+All input and output (such as logging, file access, and disk access) are disabled, and the service has no (public) network or storage access.
 The bidding code is executed per Custom Audience / Interest Group within a V8 worker process, where all GenerateBid() execution for a bidding request happens in parallel.
 If the bidding code is in Javascript, the Javascript context is initialized before every GenerateBid() execution; if WASM is provided with the Javascript